Jakarta Indonesia Travel Guide

 Be aware of timing and the airport facilities.

 Indonesia provides various entry options.
-Visa-complimentary entry for many nations for 30 days.
+Visa-free entry for many nations for 30 days.
 Voa (VOA) for over 90 countries, extendable once.
 Consular visas for additional people.
-Passport must be valid for at least 6 months, and evidence of onward ticket is necessary.
+Your passport's validity must be at least 6 months, and evidence of onward ticket is necessary.

-See a doctor about recommended vaccinations (Hepatitis A and b, Typhoid).
-Stick to bottled water, steer clear of ice, and eat well-cooked food to prevent traveler'traveler's diarrhea.
+Consult a doctor for recommended vaccinations (Hepatitis A/B, Typhoid).
+Drink bottled water, avoid ice, and eat well-cooked food to prevent traveler'traveler'traveler's diarrhea.
 Use insect repellent to guard against mosquito-borne diseases.
-Jakarta is generally safe, but stay vigilant against petty crime.
+Jakarta is generally safe, but keep your guard up against petty crime.

 Dry season (May-Sep) ideal for outdoor activities.
 Shoulder seasons (Apr-May, Sep-Oct) provide a good balance of weather and crowd levels.